 The approach works as follows.
 The user sits on the bench with the back support angled.
 It should be at about 60 degrees of an incline.
 The arms are weighted with the dumbbells, generally positioned almost straight downward, but watch out for jamming the elbow joints.
 The inner hand on each side should face inward to the body, and the face and chest should face directly forward.

 Once lifting, it can be done in an alternating fashion or with both arms at once.
-The goal through the lift is to keep the hands straight facing inward without twisting.
-The top of the dumbbell weight should reach in line below the shoulder, compressing the bicep muscles.
+The goal of the lift is to keep the hands straight facing inward without twisting.
+The top of the dumbbell weight should reach inline below the shoulder, compressing the bicep muscles.
 Then, at the same slow pace, the arms should be lowered.
 Repeat the process with the same number of reps each time.

 The Incline Preacher Curl